Mrs Carolyn Walker

 Consent forms are available from Reception.

-The only non-prescription medication the Medical Officer is permitted to administer is Paracetamol in the event of the student having a minor medical ailment whilst the student is in school such as a headache/sore throat.
+The only non-prescription medication the Welfare Officer is permitted to administer is Paracetamol in the event of the student having a minor medical ailment whilst the student is in school such as a headache/sore throat.

 Permission must have already received from parents/carers and recorded on SIMS.